Webpixelia/coupons-after-order/readme.txt

 8. "My coupons" on the account page

 == Changelog ==
+= 1.3.6 =
+* Removed version check on Github
+* Removed HEREDOC syntax to adhere to the WordPress guidelines
+* Improved security for data
+* Fixed variable escape bug

 = 1.3.5 =
 * Added ability to set a future publication date for generated coupons ("Scheduled" status)
 * Improved translation